-19. Special attention to be paid to AHs categorized as vulnerable and with disabled APs.
-The strategy also provides for unanticipated inputs.
-The LARP will be fully implemented prior to commencement of any civil works.
-Compensation and other assistances will be scheduled and paid to APs prior to their physical or economic displacement and commencement of civil work.

-1.9.
-Relocation of housing settlement

-- 20. The project will impact both residential and business structures, necessitating physical relocation.
-In accordance with Uzbek Construction Rules, no relocation will be done in winter period from 15.10.2012 till 15.04.2013.
-A total of 9 AHs comprising of 7 residential households and 2 businesses establishments will need to be physically displaced as a result of the Project.
-Consultations were undertaken in April and May3 with the AHs to discuss various relocation options and their choices for relocation. - 21.
-Uzbekenergo will be responsible for determining exact red lines and identifying the exact numbers of AHs (residential and business structures) who would need to be relocated.
+Consultations were undertaken in April and May with the AHs to discuss various relocation options and their choices for relocation.3

+21. Uzbekenergo will be responsible for determining exact red lines and identifying the exact numbers of AHs (residential and business structures) who would need to be relocated.
 Uzbekenergo will send official request letter to concerned khokimiyats for selection and allocation of land plots for these AHs upon completion of final design and drawing of red lines.
+Allowance for temporary housing will be provided to the affected households whom their house will be affected by the land acquisition.
+However, Uzbekenergo will allow them to continue occupying their house until the construction of the project in this particular affected areas takes place.

-Even though allowance for temporary housing will be provided, if the new house is under construction, Uzbekenergo will minimize any civil work in the residential affected areas until reconstruction of the new houses has been completed. - 22.
-Both Khojeyli district and Takhiatash city khokimiyats, on receipt of the request letter from Uzbekenergo, within one-month will select the new site for relocation.
+22. Both Khojeyli district and Takhiatash city khokimiyats, on receipt of the request letter from Uzbekenergo, within 1 month will select the new site for relocation.
 After the site selection, AHs will be informed about the site and consultation will be carried out with each AH.